muratsuzen/muratsuzen.github.io/_posts/2024-01-08-what-is-asp-net-core-middleware-how-to-use.md

 title: What is ASP.NET Core Middleware?
 How to use?
 author: Murat Süzen
 date: 2024-01-08 11:33:00 -500
-categories: [ASP.NET CORE]
+categories: [ASP.NET Core, Middlewares]
-tags: [asp.net core,web api,middleware,net 6.0]
+tags: [asp.net core, web api, middleware, net 6.0]
 math: true
 mermaid: true
 ---

 Hello, in this article we will examine the middleware structure in ASP.NET Core.
 Middleware is used to perform the operations between the request and response process and to guide the process when the application runs.

 ![Test Postman](/assets/img/posts/netcore-middleware1.png)